-16. When only a part of the previous passage is to be repeated, how is it
+16. When only a part of the previous passage is to be repeated, how is it to be indicated?

 By dots placed in the spaces at the right hand of a bar, in which case, all between the two sets or dots is to be repeated.